astropy/astropy/docs/io/fits/usage/unfamiliar.rst

 table HDU with a set of special keywords, defined by the convention, to describe the structure of the compressed image.
 The conversion between binary table HDU header and image HDU header is all performed behind the scenes.
-Since the HDU is actually a binary table, it may not appear as a Primary HDU in a FITS file.
+Since the HDU is actually a binary table, it may not appear as a primary HDU in a FITS file.

 Example